Jet Schemes, Quantum Dilogarithm and Feigin-Stoyanovsky's Principal Subspaces: Abstract

 \section{Abstract}

-We analyze the structure of the infinite jet algebra, or arc algebra, associated to level one Feigin-Stoyanovsky's principal subspaces.
-For $A$-series, we show that their Hilbert series can be computed either using the quantum dilogarithm or as certain generating functions over finite-dimensional representations of $A$-type quivers.
-In particular, we obtain new fermionic character formulas for level one $A$-type principal subspaces, which implies that they are classically free.
-We also analyze the infinite jet algebra of the principal subspace of the affine vertex algebra $L_{1}(so(5))$ and of $L_{1}(so(8))$.
-We give new conjectural expressions for their characters and provide strong evidence that they are also classically free.
+We analyze the structure of Feigin-Stoyanovsky's principal subspaces of affine Lie algebra from the jet algebra viewpoint.
+For type $A$ level one principal subspaces, we show that their shifted multi-graded Hilbert series can be expressed either using the quantum dilogarithm or as certain generating functions ``counting" finite-dimensional representations of $A$-type quivers.
+This notably results in novel fermionic character formulas for these principal subspaces.
+Moreover, our result implies that all level one principal subspaces of type $A$ are ``classically free" as vertex algebras.